aidanvanleuven/CalendarWebApp/README.md

 3. On windows, run RunServer.bat, on Mac/Linux, run "node server.js" from the app folder

-4. In a browser, go to either localhost or your LAN IP address
+4. Use Chrome to open the IP generated in the terminal (ex.
+192.168.0.49:3000)

-5. Connect more computers/displays/etc. by typing in the local IP address of the computer running it, and add ":3000" to the end, ex.
-192.168.0.49:3000
+5. Connect more computers/displays/etc. by typing in the same IP as Step 4 into other devices

 v1.0 release!